-The current global population of displaced persons tops 65 million, a record high.
-In 2015, 24 people on average were displaced from their homes every minute of every day.1 Displaced people face poverty, risk of exploitation and the denial of fundamental human rights while global aid agencies and host countries face strained resources.
+The current global population of displaced persons tops 65.6 million, a record high.¹ In 2016, 20 people on average were displaced from their homes every minute of every day.² Displaced people face poverty, risk of exploitation and the denial of fundamental human rights while global aid agencies and host countries face strained resources.

-The average duration of protracted refugee situations is currently 26 years, with 11 of these 32 situations now having lasted over 30 years.
-Refugees are often displaced long after the immediate conflict or disaster that put them on that path, making them particularly vulnerable to economic and social exclusion.
+Upwards of 11.6 million refugees, or two thirds of the total refugee population, were in protracted refugee situations by the end of 2016.3 Of this number, 4.1 million refugees were in a protracted situation lasting more than 20 years.4 Refugees are often displaced long after the immediate conflict or disaster that put them on that path, making them particularly vulnerable to economic and social exclusion.
 Without assistance, they can face sustained discrimination and marginalization.
 Refugees are at risk of violence, chronic hunger, and other issues faced by people living in extreme poverty.